railz-ai/railz-visualizations/CONTRIBUTING.md

 # Contributing

-The Railz Visualization library and documentation are open to contributions.
+The Accounting Data as a Service™ Visualization library and documentation are open to contributions.

 You can watch the series below on how to get started with contributing to open source projects.
 [How to Contribute to an Open Source Project on GitHub](https://egghead.io/courses/how-to-contribute-to-an-open-source-project-on-github)